Afghan peace marchers arrive in Kabul as Taliban end ceasefire - Journal du Cameroun

 “I am calling on both sides — the government and the Taliban — for God’s sake… find a way for peace and reconciliation.”

-Fellow peace marcher Karwan urged the Taliban and the government to work together to “bring lasting security in this country”.
+Fellow peace marcher Karwan also urged both the parties to work together to “bring lasting security in this country”.

 “Enough blood has been shed.
 So many people have been martyred in this ongoing conflict,” he told Tolo News.

-The Taliban refused to extend their three-day ceasefire beyond Sunday night despite pressure from ordinary Afghans, the government and the international community.
+The Taliban refused to extend their three-day ceasefire beyond Sunday night despite pressure from ordinary people, the government and the international community.

-Taliban fighters attacked security forces in numerous districts of eastern and southern Afghanistan, officials told AFP, but there were no details on casualties.
+Their fighters attacked security forces in the eastern provinces of Nangarhar, Kunar and Laghman, and in the southern provinces of Helmand and Kandahar, officials told AFP.

+The governor of Ghani Khel district in Nangarhar was shot dead and his bodyguard wounded on Monday, provincial governor spokesman Attaullah Khogyani told AFP, blaming the Taliban.

-Defence ministry spokesman Mohammad Radmanesh told AFP there had been “very few” reports of fighting since the government on Saturday extended its own ceasefire with the Taliban for another 10 days.
+Defence ministry spokesman Mohammad Radmanesh said there had been fighting in nine provinces since the end of the Taliban’s ceasefire, with 12 soldiers killed or wounded.

-“We hope the Taliban accept the Afghan nation’s call for peace,” Radmanesh added.
+Around 2,500 Taliban fighters entered Kabul during the three-day ceasefire and most had refused to return to the battlefield, Radmanesh said.

+“They are tired of war and have given up fighting, but our security and defence forces are ready to prevent and respond to any threat,” he added.

 – War-weary –

-The peace march, believed to be the first of its kind in Afghanistan, emerged from a sit-in protest and hunger strike in Lashkar Gah, the capital of the southern province of Helmand which is a Taliban stronghold.
+The peace march, believed to be the first of its kind in Afghanistan, grew out of a sit-in protest and hunger strike in Lashkar Gah, the capital of the southern province of Helmand which is a Taliban stronghold.

 That demonstration, which began spontaneously after a car bomb attack in the city on March 23, triggered similar movements by war-weary Afghans nationwide.